Nature & Science

 Buck Island Reef National Monument is one of the most pristine barrier coral reef systems in the Caribbean.
 While not well suited for agricultural endeavors, the natural resources, especially marine and coastal fauna, have proven an irresistible attraction to people since ancient times.
 Buck Island draws tens of thousands of tourists a year who wish to experience first-hand the wonders of a coral reef, or just to relax and escape the noise and stresses of everyday life.

-The biotic communities that currently exist on Buck Island and St. Croix have been significantly altered by humans since their arrival in the area some 6000 years ago.
+The biotic communities that currently exist on Buck Island and St. Croix have been significantly altered by humans since their arrival in the area some 6,000 years ago.
 These changes began with the entry of the islands' first human inhabitants, who cut down trees to build huts and villages, cleared forested areas to grow food crops, and brought non-native animals to the island.
-Environmental impacts resulting from human activity were greatly accelerated following the arrival of the first Europeans in the sixteenth century.
-As a result, between a.d.
-1600 and 1973, over 50 species of animals became extinct in the West Indies.
-These include six species of birds, thirty-four mammals, and ten reptiles, all victims to the destruction of natural habitat and the introduction of new predatory species such dogs, cats, rats, and the mongoose (Herpertes javanicus auropunctatus).
+Environmental impacts resulting from human activity were greatly accelerated following the arrival of the first Europeans in the 1600s.
+As a result,since the 1600s over 50 species of animals have gone extinct across the Caribbean, including six species of birds, thirty-four mammals, and ten reptiles.
+Nearly all these extinctions were due to the destruction of natural habitat and the introduction of new predatory species, such dogs, cats, rats, and the mongoose (Herpertes javanicus auropunctatus).

 Last updated: April 6, 2018